MewBenyapa/color-switch/README.md

 ```

 # color-switch
-<p>🚩 goal: to collect stars throughout the level that will let you unlock additional content.<br></p>
 <p>Tap the ball carefully through each obstacle and your ball will switch color with some powerups.<br>
 You must follow the color pattern on each obstacle to cross it :-)<br>
-Be careful not to pass through the wrong color, or you’ll have to start again.</p>
+Be careful not to pass through the wrong color, or you’ll have to start again.<br><br></p>

+- color switch tips & strategies ([link](http://www.gamezebo.com/2016/01/07/color-switch-tips-cheats-and-strategies/))

 ## use case
 ```ini